jithab/test4/_posts/abi/2024-02-12-No-Thank-You.md

 “Biscuit?” she asked.
 I nodded.

 I asked whether she wanted it.
 She nodded and smiled.
 I opened the packet wider and moved it towards her.
 She took one biscuit and went out.
 After a few minutes, she came again.
 I gestured to her to serve herself the biscuits.
 She took one more biscuit and went out again.
-She came again a couple of times and serve biscuits herself.
+She came again a couple of times and served biscuits herself.

 Her sister saw her eating a biscuit.
 She disproved it, and they both had some conversation outside my room.